dlang/DIPs/DIPs/1NNN-QFS.md

 ## Abstract

-On function templates, allow `enum` to be used as a parameter storage class and a member function attribute.
+On function templates, allow `enum` to be used as a function parameter storage class and a member function attribute.
 Arguments binding to `enum` parameters must be compile-time constants, as if template value parameters.
 With `auto enum`, “compile-time-ness” is determined from argument (cf. `auto ref`) and queried via a trait.

 ## Contents
 * [Rationale](#rationale)